guilchaves/phone-book-study/README.md

 >**My goals with this project was to:**
->- To develop and improve Activity workflow and simple layouts.
+>- Develop and improve Activity workflow and simple layouts.
 >- Work with simple life cycle callbacks.
 >- Work with DAO class in order to get acess to the app data source.